TatianaFokina/a11y-blog/src/en/articles/aria-attribute-role-with-multiple-values/index.md

 What conclusions can be drawn after exploring the specifications?

-- Multiple values can be specified for the `role` attribute
+- Multiple values can be specified for `role`
 - Multiple values are listed with spaces between them
 - Multiple roles are needed for fallback.
-If the first role is not supported or does not exist, the second one is applied, and so on
+If the first role isn't supported or doesn't exist, the second one is applied, and so on
 - If it is an abstract role, browsers and screen readers will ignore it.

 ## Let is testing

-Now we are going to check what browsers and screen readers will do with two values for the `role`.
+Now we are going to check what browsers and screen readers will do with two values for `role`.
 We will experiment in Chrome 97, Firefox 96, and Safari 14 with NVDA 2021.2 and desktop version of VoiceOver.

 By the way, [in old browsers and screen readers](https://act-rules.github.io/rules/674b10#accessibility-support), this cannot be tested.
 They simply ignore `role=""` with multiple values.
 Keep this in mind.

 The markup I will be testing might be scary.
-This is a test of the single attribute, so I decided to use forbidden techniques at least once in my life 😀 In real projects, it is better never to do this.
-It is a terrible anti-pattern (and can be consider as a crime, ha-ha.)
+This is a test of the single attribute, so I decided to use forbidden techniques at least once in my life 😀.
+In real projects, it's better never to do this.
+This is a terrible anti-pattern (and can be consider as a crime, ha-ha.)

 ### Two valid values